-Annual progress measure Progress towards achievement In accordance with the School Excellence Framework, the school will advance to 'Working Towards Sustaining and Growing' in the element of 'Curriculum' (Learning Domain).
-In 2022, through completion of the School Excellence Framework Self-assessment Survey, evidence indicated the school was currently 'Delivering'.
-In accordance with the School Excellence Framework, the school will advance to 'Working Towards Sustaining and Growing' in the element of 'Learning and Development' (Teaching Domain).
-In 2022, through completion of the School Excellence Framework Self-assessment Survey, evidence indicated the school was currently 'Sustaining and Growing'.
-In accordance with the School Excellence Framework, the school will advance to 'Working Towards Sustaining and Growing' in the element of 'Effective Classroom Practice' (Teaching Domain).
-In 2022, through completion of the School Excellence Framework Self-assessment Survey, evidence indicated the school was currently 'Delivering'.
-In accordance with the School Excellence Framework, the school will advance to 'Working Towards Sustaining and Growing' in the element of 'Educational Leadership' (Leading Domain).
-In 2022, through completion of the School Excellence Framework Self-assessment Survey, evidence indicated the school was currently 'Sustaining and Growing'.
+Annual progress measure Progress towards achievement In accordance with the School Excellence Framework, the school will advance to 'Sustaining and Growing' in Self-assessment against the School Excellence Framework shows the school is currently performing at Sustaining and Growing in the element of learning and development.

+the element of 'Learning and Development' (Teaching Domain).

+In accordance with the School Excellence Framework, the school will advance to 'Sustaining and Growing' in the element of 'Effective Classroom Practice' (Teaching Domain).

+Self-assessment against the School Excellence Framework shows the school is currently performing at Sustaining and Growing in the element of effective classroom practice.